bcharlier/HMMA238/Bash/tp.md

 **Exercise:**

 1. List all the files in the directory `/usr/lib/R/bin` and sort them by size
-2. display the type information of the files in `/var/log/` one call to `file`
+2. Display the type information of the files in `/var/log/` one call to `file`

 ## Symbolic link